Business Security Leadership

 Traditional security programs almost always include a security awareness training element, and there are many source of traditional scope awareness tools, posters, newsletter materials and so on.

 However, such traditional security awareness training elements are just a small part of the appropriate scope which actually includes three distinct parts: security education, awareness, and training – as authors Roper, Grau and Fischer explain in their book by that name.
-Abbreviated S.E.A.T., the authors explain how many opportunities to further the cause of securityy are never taken advantage of solely because they aren’t recognized: “Security education is everything we do to enable people in our organization to carry out their roles in our security program effectively and reliably, plus everything we do to influence them to do just that.”
+Abbreviated S.E.A.T., the authors explain how many opportunities to further the cause of security are never taken advantage of solely because they aren’t recognized: “Security education is everything we do to enable people in our organization to carry out their roles in our security program effectively and reliably, plus everything we do to influence them to do just that.”

 At GSO 2025, previous GSO attendees share how they have successfully applied the S.E.A.T. principles and have used 360-Degree Leadership approaches to do so.